 I think that at the crucial moment Hitler panicked and became cautious.
 Heinz Guderian’s success had been spectacular, but at the time Hitler ordered him to halt, he’d already twice disobeyed orders to slow down, and had unilaterally implemented a plan of his own which varied significantly from the plan authorised by the OKH (German High Command) prior to the initial attack.

-At the time Hitler told him to halt, Guderian’s supply lines were stretched but he was well ahead of the slower moving infantry tail (the greater part of it horse drawn) and Hitler would have been wondering whether his senior officers were correct in worrying that he was vulnerable to a flank attack.
+At the time Hitler told him to halt, Guderian’s supply lines were stretched and he was well ahead of the slower moving infantry tail (the greater part of it horse drawn).
+Hitler would have been wondering whether his senior officers were correct in worrying that he was vulnerable to a flank attack.
 After all, how often had officers let down Corporals in WW1?

 Hitler blinked and the politics involved were entirely internal.
 The retreating troops, not just the BEF had not run out of munitions or other supplies and were conducting a fighting retreat where their defensive perimeter was well directed and shortening.
 Meanwhile the German lines were lengthening with exposed flanks while Guderian (Schneller Heinz) was rapidly implementing his, at this stage, highly disputed theories.